ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ## Input Files

-The inputs are contained in the _/inputs_ folder, located in the root directory of the Contact Tracing Model.
-All input files come in one of three formats: CSV, JSON and TOML.

-Some of the input files used by the Contact Tracing Model are obtained through the Data Pipeline API (**#REF!**).
-These files have the extension _.toml_.
+The Contact Tracing Model's input files can be split into two categories: those created locally ([Local Input Files](#local-input-files)), and those created via the Data Pipeline API ([Data Pipeline Input Files](#data-pipeline-input-files)).
+This section describes the parameters and data stored in each input file.

 ### Local Input Files

+The _Local Input Files_ are files that are created/stored/edited locally, as opposed to those generated through the [Data Pipeline API](#data-pipeline-input-files).
+The _Local Input Files_ are contained in the _/inputs_ folder, located in the root directory of the Contact Tracing Model.
+All _Local Input Files_ come in one of two formats: CSV, JSON.

 #### Input Locations